Thingybob8055/vga-driver/README.md

 # VGA DRIVER CIRCUIT

-This is the VGA Driver I produced for a University Assignment.
-It works on a 25MHz pixel clock.
+This is the VGA Driver I designed for the Xilinx Basys3 FPGA board, which is based on the Artix-7.
+The circuit works on a 25MHz pixel clock.

 ## Development Platform